LLNL/lbann/docs/running_lbann.rst

 + Under-the-hood, the Python frontend is actually a convenience wrapper around the Protobuf frontend.
-The core infrastructure allows users to configure an experiment, "compiles" it to a Prototext text file, and feeds it into the Protobuf frontend.
+The core infrastructure allows users to configure an experiment and "compiles" it to a Prototext text file.

 + The Python interface can only configure and launch experiments.
 It is not active during an experiment and it does not allow for any